hebcal/hebcal-es6/README.md

 - `dist/index.cjs`: This includes all of this package's code in a single bundle.
 - `dist/es/`: This directory contains ES modules for each source file in the package.
 If you're using Rollup, Vite, or another bundler, you should import from here to reduce output sizes.
   - These files do not include polyfills; if you want to support older browsers, use <https://github.com/rollup/plugins/tree/master/packages/babel#babelhelpers>
   - To make tree-shaking work better, import from the most specific file possible; avoid importing from `index` or `hebcal`.
 Some APIs may still need to be moved to specific files.
+For example:

+    ```ts
+    import {getHolidaysOnDate} from '@hebcal/core/dist/es/holidays';
+    ```

+  - This can save hundreds of kilobytes by dropping Zmanim dependencies if your code doesn't use them.

+  - You will need to include `@rollup/plugin-node-resolve` in your Rollup config.

 ## Synopsis